sding11/RAG-VR/README.md

 h.
 The output APK package will be saved to the file path you specify, while the app will be installed on the Meta Quest 3 device connected to your computer.

 i.
+Load the code in the "server" folder on the local server.
+Select the system you want to run in server.py.
+The "rag_vr_process_question" function calls the RAG-VR system, "in_context_process_question" calls the in-context LLM system, and "vanilla_rag_process_question" calls the Vanilla-RAG system.

+j.
 Disconnect the Meta Quest 3 from the computer.
 After setting up a new Guardian Boundary, the virtual reality game with RAG-VR will be automatically loaded.

+k.
+Click the button on the UI interface according to the prompt to start and end the query.